ptsteadman/notebook/stories/a-quiet-new-voice.md

 Talk shifted quickly to their work.
-The researcher said that he mostly worked on the project's hardware, but that he had read through all of Feyerabend's RFCs, and thought they were all very well-considered.
+The researcher said that he mostly worked on the project's hardware, but that he had read through all of Feyerabend's proposals, and thought they were all very well-considered.

-"Do you have any insight into whether I'll be involved with the hardware aspect of the project or not?" asked Feyerabend.
+"Do you have any insight into whether I'll be involved with the hardware aspect of the project?" asked Feyerabend.

 "Well, you'll be working with the hardware almost constantly.
-That's the main reason why the organization decided to fund your residency here."
+That's the main reason why the organization decided to fund your time here."

 "It's not an area I have much expertise in," said Feyerabend, somewhat excitedly.
 The researcher smiled.

-"We've developed a fairly straightforward user interface for the focused ultrasound CBI machine, I'll be interested in your feedback on it."
+"We've developed a fairly straightforward user interface for the focused ultrasound CBI, I'll be interested in your feedback on it."

-"Looking forward to providing it," said Feyerabend.
+"Definitely, yeah," said Feyerabend.

 "Why don't we go take a look at it?"